karolinakwasny/ft_transcendence/README.md

 | **Reverse Proxy** | Nginx                        |
 | **Containerization** | Docker & Docker Compose |

-This project was a team effort, and we are proud of the results.

 ---

 ## My Role in This Project

-- Set up the django for backend
+- Set up Django and PostgreSQL.
 - Set up the deployment environment using Docker containers and Docker Compose.
 - Implemented friend service in backend.
 - Developed most of the frontend.

+This project was a team effort.
+I would like to thank my team members for their valuable contributions: Erwin Küchel for his work on Django and NGINX, and Lukas Kavaliauskis for creating the 3D game.
+Their efforts were instrumental in the success of this project.

 ---